 - Sand: 0.05mm-2.0mm

-- Silt: 0.002mm-0.05mm
+- Silt:0.002mm-0.05mm

-- Clay: <0.002mm
+- Clay: < 0.002mm

-Soil Texture
+- Soil Texture

 This is a measure of the relative proportions of sand, silt and clay in a soil.
-Soils are often classified according to their texture and often provides a fair indication of how it will drain.
+Soils are often classified according to their texture and the texture of a soil often provides a fair indication of how it will drain.
 The soil texture triangle is used to classify a soil based on the relative percentages of sand, silt and clay.